- What is an OS bootstrap?

 startup monitoring bootstrap progress

-As mentioned above, the different essential tasks (pci-arbiter, rumpdisk, ext2fs, proc, auth, exec)
+As mentioned above, the different essential tasks (pci-arbiter, acpi, rumpdisk, ext2fs, proc, auth, exec)

 call startup_essential_task